The Upholsterers: Beginnings

 White grew up and lived in Detroit, Michigan.
 He originally was a drummer, but decided to take up guitar at age nine.
 White was in various other bands in the mid to late 1990s such as Goober & the Peas, The Go, Two-Star Tabernacle, a brief stint with The Hentchmen, and most prominently The White Stripes.

+At the age of 15, White became an upholstering apprentice of Muldoon, a family friend.
+By 1993, White and Muldoon were jamming in the studio as a two-piece band; White on guitar and Muldoon on drums.
+This arrangement lasted until 1996.
+White would go on to open his own shop, Third Man Upholstery, at the age of 21.

-White was an upholstering apprentice of Muldoon, a family friend.
-Muldoon was a drummer and they formed a band.
-The band was short-lived however, and only released one single.
-It is often rumored that during Jack White's time as an Upholsterer he would occasionally place albums of his music inside the furniture that was being upholstered.
-In 2014, Third Man Records announced that two such copies of a second single have been found.
+The duo continued to collaborate and released two singles.
+It was originally thought to be a rumor that during White's time as an upholsterer, he would occasionally place albums of his music inside the furniture being worked on.
+In 2014, Third Man Records announced that two such copies of their second single have been found.

-"Makers of High Grade Suites"
+Releases

-"Makers of High Grade Suites" (SFTRI 611) was their only single, a 7" record released on the Sympathy for the Record Industry label in 2000.
+"Makers of High Grade Suites" (SFTRI 611) was their first single, a 7" record released on the Sympathy for the Record Industry label in 2000.
 The track listing (with the composer) is: